 If you plan on using Instagram as a tool to market your business, then you’re going to want to switch your account from Personal to Business.
 Doing so will let you view insights and stats relating to your engagement, will keep your profile set to “public”, as well as let you add a business address, phone number, and store hours.

-To do so, find Settings within the app, and then click on Switch to Business Account.
+To do so, find: Settings > Switch to Business Account.

 After signing up for an account, the next step is to follow some other users and look at their photos.
 Like Facebook, Instagram uses an algorithm to determine what content to show you and when, so don’t panic if someone suddenly drops out of your timeline.